ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-29-charcoal-grey-what-is-charcoal-color-and-how-to-use-it.md

 If the interior is bright, choose dark **charcoal gray accessories** - for instance curtains and cushions.
 For small furniture pieces - pick charcoal chairs, coffee tables and lamps.

-{:.distinction.distinction-information}
-Elements such as dark grey doors, radiators and windows are perfect for accentuating the room design.
-They make it look more vivid give it a unique character.
+{:.distinction.distinction-information} Elements such as dark grey doors, radiators and windows are perfect for accentuating the room design.
+They make it look more vivid and give it a unique character.

 {% fig %}
 ![Charcoal as an accent on a bright wall](/uploads/moda-na-antracyt-sprawdz-najpopularniejszy-kolor-2020-1-1.jpg "Charcoal as an accent on a bright wall")